STS-89

 STS-89 was a Space Shuttle mission to the Mir space station flown by Space Shuttle Endeavour, and launched from Kennedy Space Center, Florida on 22 January 1998.

 Crew

 Crew notes

-STS-89 was originally scheduled to return Wendy B. Lawrence but returned David A. Wolf (Mir 24–25 / STS-86) and left Andrew Thomas on Mir.
+STS-89 was originally scheduled to return Wendy B. Lawrence but returned David A. Wolf (Mir 24–25/STS-86) and left Andrew Thomas on Mir.
 Thomas returned on STS-91.

+Crew seat assignments

 Mission highlights

 STS-89 launched on January 22, 1998 and was the eighth of nine planned missions to Mir and the fifth involving an exchange of U.S. astronauts.
 Astronaut David Wolf, who had been on Mir since late September 1997, was replaced by Astronaut Andrew Thomas.
 Thomas spent approximately 4 months on the orbiting Russian facility before returning to Earth when Discovery docked to Mir in late May during STS-91.

 During the mission, more than 3175 kg of experiments, supplies and hardware were transferred between the two spacecraft.